theshingstar030818/srdesign/README.md

 Senior Design Repository
 ========================
-* Our goal is to implement real-time software controller to simulate an Insulin Pump
-* The project will be written in C, using many of the pre-defined ARM/LPC17xx libraries
+Our goal is to implement real-time software controller to simulate an Insulin Pump.
+The project will be written in C, using many of the pre-defined ARM/LPC17xx libraries as a starting point.

-* Hardware:
+**Hardware:**
    * Keil MCB1760UME - Development board used, features Cortex-M3 ARM microprocessor
    * Linear Actuator - Used as the administration mechanism to deliver the insulin
    * Syringe - Used as the holder for the insulin that the Linear Actuator will push

+**Software:**
+   * Keil uVision 5 - IDE used for software development
+   * Git - VCS/SCM used to track and review development

 Primary Goals:
 --------------